-I’m a little bummed because we probably aren’t taking a vacation this year because my husband’s work schedule is out of control.
-(I know, I know, #firstworldproblems) I love everything about traveling, from packing, to staying at hotels, to sightseeing, to enjoying new cultures.
+I’m a little bummed because we probably aren’t taking a vacation this year because A. We’re buying a house and B. We’re having a baby.
+I wouldn’t give up either of these major life events for anything, but I still wish we had a money tree so that we could also try to visit someplace new.
+I love everything about traveling, from packing to staying at hotels, to sightseeing, to enjoying new cultures.
 The good, the bad, the awesome, it doesn’t matter.
-I’ll take my chances for the opportunity to explore a new part of the world!
+I’ll take my chances for the opportunity to explore a new part of the world, or, heck, even a different part of Illinois!

 In addition to going on a trip, I love all of the days leading up to the departure, starting with shopping for flights (or other modes of transportation).
 Call me crazy but I LOVE looking for travel deals.
 Sure, I love bargain shopping (obviously) but the thrill of the hunt when it comes to shopping for inexpensive travel?
 Nothing beats it!